fwinkelbauer/chunkyard/README.md

 - File meta data preservation (e.g. creation time, flags, ...)
 - Extended features such as branching
 - Obfuscating/Hiding chunk sizes to prevent [CDC fingerprint attacks][borg]
+- Concurrent operations on a single repository using more than one Chunkyard process (e.g. creating a new backup while garbage collecting unused data)

 ## Build